 The best traditional Spanish Christmas foods are the simplest.
 I love cooking Christmas treats at this time of the year.
 Usually, I start my Christmas cake in November to give it a good month or more to be fed and mature.
 I really love Christmas traditions, and for me there’s nothing better than a homemade traditional mince pie with brandy cream!

-As I live in Spain and spend most of my Christmases here, I submerge myself into Spanish traditions.
+As I live in Spain and spend most of my Christmases here, I submerge myself into Spanish Christmas traditions.
 We have our main feast on Christmas Eve and celebrations typically start with freshly sliced Iberian ham, carved straight off the bone.
 Iberian ham, also called Pata negre, is a delicacy here in Spain.
 Cuts of this premium meat are great for gift hampers or stocking fillers at Christmas, perfect for those that may like a taste of the Spanish lifestyle.

-Seafood is really big at Christmas!
+A Spanish Christmas is also not complete without Seafood!
 I have memories of piles of sweet langoustines, prawns and crab being served and eaten very simply with lemon.
 They’re so good, they really need nothing more!
 This would then be followed by a whole roast suckling pig (cochinillo) served on a bed of onions and potatoes.

 Then dessert would be Torrijas which is caramelised bread almost like a caramelised French toast.
 The bread is soaked in infused milk and then fried and rolled in sugar and served with a cinnamon infused custard.
 It’s so delicious, I feel I should share my Torrijas recipe – it always goes down a treat!

 If you haven’t seen it already – don’t miss my mulled wine recipe, to help wash down all this delicious Spanish Christmas food.
 This Spanish Christmas drink is like a hot and spicy sangria.
 It’s so easy to make, and it’s a real crowd pleaser!